hyperlightjs/website/docs/getting-started.md

 ## CLI

-There are a few commands that you need to remember (or can just write down in the package.json):
+The Hyperlight CLI provides a set of commands for developing, building and running the app.

 ### Development